 At a restaurant along an underpass below the Lucio Blanco International Free Trade Bridge, US citizens Alex, Érica and José Ángel Alvarado Rivera, along with Mexican citizen José Guadalupe Castañeda, were allegedly detained without a warrant by members of the Mexican Navy and Grupo Hercules on October 13 or 14, 2014.
 According to an investigation by the national human rights commission (CNDH) in January 2018, they were supposedly taken to a vacant lot and interrogated.
 According to the testimony of a detainee who claimed they were also present that night and witnessed the Alvarado Rivera siblings and José Guadalupe Castañeda in custody, Lety Salazar arrived at the vacant lot where the detainees had been taken and ordered the Navy personnel to place the prisoners at the disposal of Grupo Hercules.
 On October 29, the bodies of the 4 victims were found executed with a shot to the head at a warehouse owned by Luis Biasi.
 The case remains open and no one has yet been prosecuted for the disappearances and murders.

-In December of 2014, Biasi was arrested and charged with tax evasion by the now-defunct PGR, but was released after paying $12 million in bail a month later in January 2015.
+In December of 2014, Biasi was arrested and charged with tax evasion by the now-defunct PGR, but was released after supposedly (according to reporting which may be based on statements from Biasi's political enemies) paying $12 million in bail a month later in January 2015.
 Biasi allegedly had $9 million pesos in unpaid taxes from 2012 according to reporting.
 The scandal and ongoing legal proceedings from the case upset plans for Biasi to seek office as a deputy for the PAN in Matamoros in the upcoming election.
 Instead, Lety Salazar's father, Ramiro Salazar, ran for the position.

 According to reporting, Biasi and the Salazar family also partnered in several businesses together.
-Investigators suspected that Biasi and the Salazars used financial resources from both the Matamoros municipal budget and their businesses, which were suspected of being front companies for illegal enterprises associated with organized crime.
-According to reporting, smuggling operations were overseen by Jose Mariano Vega Rodríguez, Chairman of the City Council and an administrative commander of Grupo Hercules.
+Investigators (who may not be reliable) claimed they suspected that Biasi and the Salazars used financial resources from both the Matamoros municipal budget and their businesses, which were suspected of being front companies for illegal enterprises associated with organized crime.
+According to the same reporting, the alleged smuggling operations were overseen by Jose Mariano Vega Rodríguez, Chairman of the City Council and an administrative commander of Grupo Hercules.
 In March 3, 2016 a letter was sent to PAN President Ricardo Anaya by the mother of the 3 US citizens disappeared by Grupo Hercules protesting Jose Mariana Vega's candidacy for mayor in Matamoros.
 Ultimately, José Vega did not become the mayor of Matamoros.

-Biasi was a patent holder and his company Corporativo Logístico Aduanero Alpha worked with transmigrantes processing their visas and paperwork in addition to extorting them allegedly.
+Biasi was a patent holder and his company Corporativo Logístico Aduanero Alpha worked with transmigrantes processing their visas and paperwork in addition to supposedly (again, based on allegations from Biasi's political enemies) extorting them.
 The business of processing permits put him in direct contact with the CDG who ultimately controlled extortion at customs, among other things.

 The extortion racket at the Los Indios crossing is managed by Carlos Martínez Perez, aka "El Cuate", the son-in-law of notorious former CDG boss Osiel Cárdenas Guillen.
 According to reporting, US authorities identified Cuate Martínez for his involvement in the corruption of customs officials in the US while extorting traffic crossing at Los Indios.
-Additionally, investigators with the office of the Attorney General in Mexico (PGR, now FGR) discovered that in addition to drug-trafficking, kidnapping and extortion of piso from area businesses, the CDG through El Cuate oversaw extortion at customs and controlled all the goods crossing the border.
-According to reporting, Cuate Martínez's operation forced customs businesses (i.e. patent holders like Biasi and his company) to pay them fees for crossing various merchandise, including stolen fuel, vehicles, electronics, clothing and illicit drugs.
+Additionally, investigators with the office of the Attorney General in Mexico (PGR, now FGR) discovered that in addition to drug-trafficking, kidnapping and extortion of piso from area businesses, the CDG oversaw extortion at customs and controlled all the goods crossing the border through El Cuate.
+According to the same reporting, Cuate Martínez's operation forced customs businesses (i.e. patent holders like Biasi and his company) to pay them fees for crossing various merchandise, including stolen fuel, vehicles, electronics, clothing and illicit drugs.

 Like many illicit enterprises associated with organized crime, El Cuate and his associates operate legitimate businesses in addition to their illegal activities.
 According to reporting, the DEA identified several associates of Cuate Martínez, including Rigoberto Brown or Rigoberto Brown Cantú or Rigoberto Castorena Cantú, supposedly a nephew of Osiel Cárdenas, and Brown's brother-in-law, Roberto García Villarreal, aka "El Betín", owner of Transmigrantes Los Indios in San Benito, Texas, as well as Luis Biasi, Jesus Juraidini, aka "El Chuy", and his nephew, Oscar Juraidini, allegedly in charge of controlling all the international crossings from Reynosa to Matamoros under the direction of the sister of Osiel Cárdenas.